mc-datapacks/staff-guideline/src/review_cmd.md

 ## Custom Model ID (***)

-> This step can be skip if the datapack does not required resourcepack to play.
+> This step can be skipped if the datapack does not require a resourcepack to play.

 1. Check the `ID` of the model and the `ID` that datapacker claim using [https://mc-datapacks.web.app](https://mc-datapacks.web.app/custom_model_id)